 Families come in all shapes and sizes but does our law around families reflect this?

-In this guest blog, hear from Rachel Lemon who is a Partner in the Family Team at Mundays LLP and heads up the firm’s modern families sector.
+In this guest blog, hear from Rachel Lemon – who is a Partner at Keystone Law.
 Rachel explains the present law around modern families and identifies where more changes are needed…

 On an equal footing?

 Changes in society mean that the law must change in order to keep up.
 A prime example of this is The Marriage (Same Sex) Act 2013 and before that the Civil Partnership Act 2004.
 Both pieces of legislation have allowed those in same sex relationships to formalise their relationships.